4 Signs You Might Have Messed Up Your MetabolismJune 1st, 2016

 3. Can’t lose weight

 Seems obvious, but weight loss and metabolic function are intrinsically tied.
 Slashing calories in order to lose a little more weight—to minimal results—is incredibly frustrating.
 But if there’s something funky going on with the way your body processes and uses energy (calories), it’ll be really hard to drop pounds.
-Living on a low-calorie diet messes with your metabolism because your body will think that you’re in danger; check out the recommendation for average calories per day here.
+Living on a low-calorie diet messes with your metabolism because your body will think that you’re in danger.
 Basically, if your brain believes that you’re in the middle of the woods literally starving, it will tell your body to stop using extra energy in an attempt to conserve calories.
 And that’s the opposite of what you want, right?

 The first step is to stop stressing the body by limiting calories and instead to focus on eating whole, real foods (not fake sugars and diet foods) that help nourish you.